Beijing Olympics set to open under cloud of Covid, rights fears

 Some spectators will be present at the opening ceremony but it is unclear how many and, like sports events at the Games, tickets were not sold to the general public because of the pandemic.

-World Health Organization head Tedros Adhanom Ghebreyesus and United Nations Secretary-General Antonio Guterres are among leaders of global institutions coming to the ceremony.
+World Health Organization head Tedros Adhanom Ghebreyesus and United Nations Secretary-General Antonio Guterres will be among leaders of global institutions at the ceremony.

-The ceremony is the mastermind of acclaimed Chinese film director Zhang Yimou, who was behind the 2008 extravaganza.
+The show is the mastermind of acclaimed Chinese film director Zhang Yimou, who was behind the 2008 extravaganza.

 This time there will be about 3,000 performers and themes will include "environmental protection and low carbon emission", Zhang previously told state media.

-But China's assertion that these will be a "green Games" has been challenged by some experts because they will take place in one of the driest places in the country and on almost entirely man-made snow.
+But China's assertion that these will be a "green Games" has been challenged by some experts because they are taking place in one of the driest places in the country and on almost entirely man-made snow.

-There are other concerns around these Olympics, including warnings from some Western nations about surveillance of their athletes and what will happen to them if they make anti-China comments or other displays of protest against local authorities.
+There are other concerns, including warnings from some Western nations about surveillance of their athletes and what will happen to them if they make anti-China comments or other displays of protest against local authorities.

-Striking an upbeat tone on Thursday, IOC president Thomas Bach said the Games will "change the scale of winter sports forever".
+Gus Kenworthy, a British freestyle skier, said he would not be silenced and called China "not well suited" to be hosts.

-China has little tradition of winter sports but has consistently said that staging the Olympics are part of a drive to inspire 300 million people in the world's most populous nation to "engage" in ski and ice pursuits.
+"In my opinion I don't think any country should be allowed to host the Games if they have appalling human rights stances," he told the BBC.

-Concerns about Covid linger.
+Concerns about Covid loom large at these Games.
 The nearly 3,000 athletes and tens of thousands of support staff, volunteers and media have been cut off from Beijing's general population.

 They cannot leave the "closed loop" until the Games are over.

-There have been nearly 290 Covid cases in the bubble, among them an unknown number of athletes.
+There have been more than 300 Covid cases in the bubble, among them an unknown number of athletes.

 Germany said Thursday six members of its team had tested positive on arrival in Beijing, without saying if those concerned were athletes or support staff.